qmix21/sslcheck/README.md

-This is a readme on how to use sslcheck.

-Must use on commandline.
+SSLCheck via CLI

+sslcheck must have execution permissions

+chmod +x sslcheck

-Create an alias using .bashrc then you can run it anywhere
+Create an alias using .bashrc then you can run it anywhere on command line.

+vim (or nano?) .bashrc

+export set PATH=$PATH:*location of script in this case ->*~/scripts/

 Example use: